Sandusky, Ohio, United States Guide

 Day Trips

-Approximately 1 hour and 15 minutes by car Cleveland, a vibrant city on the shores of Lake Erie, offers a diverse range of attractions.
-From world-class museums like the Rock & Roll Hall of Fame and the Cleveland Museum of Art to the bustling West Side Market and the scenic Cuyahoga Valley National Park just a short drive away, there's something for everyone.
-Enjoy a delicious meal in one of the city's many trendy restaurants, catch a game, or simply stroll along the lakefront.
+Approximately 1 hour 45 minutes by car Cleveland, a vibrant city on the shores of Lake Erie, offers a diverse range of attractions.
+Explore world-class museums like the Rock & Roll Hall of Fame and the Cleveland Museum of Art.
+Stroll through the historic West Side Market, catch a game at Progressive Field or FirstEnergy Stadium, or enjoy the natural beauty of the Cleveland Metroparks.
+With its revitalized downtown and thriving culinary scene, Cleveland makes for an exciting and accessible day trip.

 Travel Time